stevenkhaw/LifeOfCells/README.md

 # LifeOfCells
 `LifeOfCells` is a replication of John Conway's Game of Life.
-It is a cellular automation zero-player game that evolves determined by its initial state.
+It is a cellular automation, zero-player game that evolves determined by its initial state.

 ## Features
 These rules compare the behavior of the automaton to real life: